Who was the Buddha?

 Soon thereafter Siddhartha left the palace to seek the end of suffering.
 He studied with two renowned spiritual teachers and then embarked on a journey with five companions, meditating and taking up severe ascetic practices, such as prolonged fasting, that nearly killed him.

-Ultimately, he had another realization: the way out of samsara—the cycle of birth, suffering, and death—lay neither in indulgence—his palace life—nor in extreme physical denial—his spiritual life thus far.
-There was a “middle way” to end suffering, through training the mind.
+After six years, he had another realization: the way out of samsara—the cycle of birth, suffering, and death—lay neither in indulgence—his palace life—nor in extreme physical denial—his spiritual life thus far.
+There was a “middle way” to end suffering through training the mind.
 He resolved to meditate under a ficus tree (now known as the Bodhi tree), in a town called Bodhgaya, until he had discovered the answer to his quest.

-After 49 days, he had a series of insights into the nature of reality, and he became enlightened.
-For the next 45 years, until his death, he was known as the Buddha (“the Awakened One”), and taught the path to liberation that he had realized.
+While sitting under the tree, Siddhartha had a series of insights into the nature of reality and became enlightened.
+For the next 45 years, until his death, he was known as the Buddha (“the Awakened One”) and taught the path to liberation that he had realized.

 Discover Deck 1: